 Important Notes:

 1- Starting with The Class of 2022 and from summer of 2021, the combined Anesthesia & Surgery and Internship courses will be available as a stand alone certificate only available to the International students.
-This change is to fullfill the United States entrance Visa requirement and this certificate will be a reuirement for completing our master program or transitioning to second year courses by International students.
+This change is to fulfill the United States entrance Visa requirement and this certificate will be a requirement for completing our master program or transitioning to second year courses by International students.
 There will be no change for students within United States and they will complete these courses as scheduled and specified in course sequence.

 2- Due to lower number of credit hours taken per each semester, part-time students will not be eligible for receiving financial aid for most or all semesters.
 For more detail or information regarding alternative financing options, please contact our office of Financial Aid at .